hjrdave/get-treble-gsm/src/posts/docs/scoped-global-state.md

 ```

-Now your component has scoped global state and you can subscribe and update this state like you would the main App gobal state.
-I can feel the power!
+Now your component has scoped global state and you can subscribe and update this state like you would with the App's gobal state.
+Can you feel the power?!